Not yet determined

 Key figures are published annually in connection with Municipal-State-Reporting (KOSTRA) on the 15 th of Mars (un-revised) and 15 th of June (revised).
 In addition, a report is being published each year, usually in the end of the year, summarising the wastewater treatment situation in Norway.

 The datamaterial is saved as text files.
-Revised dataset are saved in Oracle databases with Statistics Norway, but also with the Norwegian Environment Agency (Miljødirektoratet).
+Revised dataset are also saved temporarily in different Oracle databases with Statistics Norway.

 The purpose with the statistics is to give an overview of the status and development in the municipal wastewater sector.
 Among other things, it provides information about number of wastewater plants, treatment capacity, type of treatment, degree of people connected, sludge disposal, discharges, economical figures in wastewater sector (investments costs and income), together with illustrating, on a municipal level, the relationship between revenues from wastewater fees, annual costs, and wastewater tariff.